 As for supplements, increasing performance with nitric oxide precursors has conventionally been done with amino acids, especially L-arginine, but research has shown that there are better ways to get the benefits of healthy nitric oxide levels.

 L-arginine, an amino acid, has been the go-to standard for raising nitric oxide levels.
 Do they actually work though?
 The evidence is mixed.
+You will also realize the difference between L-arginine vs Beetroot.

 L-citrulline is another amino acid.
 This one is absorbed better than L-arginine; to work at a N-O precursor it gets turned into L-arginine first, and then into nitric oxide.
 The theory goes that having more precursors to N-O would keep a healthy reserve for your body to continue to draw on as L-arginine levels go down.